 // list.render();

-is automatically called when the element is added to the DOM, via a connectedCallback()
+method is automatically called when the element is added to the DOM, thanks to a built-in connectedCallback()

-is automatically called when an element is instantiated via new
+call happens automatically when an element is instantiated via new

 If you want the component to have a tag name that's different than the name derived from the class name, you can pass a different name to define()